open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Bonsai Examples/Headstage64.rst

 Headstage-64 Workflow
 ===============================
-This example workflow shows how the data streams produced by :ref:`headstage_64` can be acquired and saved.
+This example workflow shows how the data streams produced by :ref:`headstage_64` can be acquired and saved, as well as used for commutation.
 Each group workflow at the top level contains acquisition code for a different sensor on the headstage.
 Example Python and MATLAB scripts are provided to load the data produced by the workflow.